Breakdown of Funeral Costs

 Cemeteries are limited to offering property and services on their grounds in most states.
 Products and services provided by a cemetery include:

-• Cemetery property, including in-ground, above-ground and cremation options
+• Cemetery property, including in-ground, aboveground and cremation options

-• Casket and vault for burial
+• Vault for burial

 • Graveside funeral services